MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EdgeSyncServiceConfig.md

 ```

 ### -LogMaxDirectorySize
-!!!
-Exchange Server 2010

-The LogMaxDirectorySize parameter specifies the cap on the amount of disk space the EdgeSyncLog directory can use.

-!!!
-Exchange Server 2013

-The LogMaxDirectorySize parameter specifies the maximum amount of disk space the EdgeSyncLog directory can use.
-The default value is 250 MB.

-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-The value of the LogMaxFileSize parameter must be less than or equal to the value of the LogMaxDirectorySize parameter.
-The valid input range for either parameter is from 1 through 9223372036854775807 bytes.
-If you enter a value of unlimited, no size limit is imposed on the EdgeSyncLLog directory.

-!!!
-Exchange Server 2016

 The LogMaxDirectorySize parameter specifies the maximum amount of disk space the EdgeSyncLog directory can use.
 The default value is 250 MB.

 When you enter a value, qualify the value with one of the following units: